fyysikkokilta/kahvibot/README.md

 1. Install dependencies: `sudo apt install mongodb`, `sudo pip3 install flask pymongo telepot matplotlib`. `matplotlib` is optional.
 1. Run `sudo systemctl enable mongodb && sudo service mongodb start` to start the mongodb server and make it start on boot.
 Check `/etc/mongodb.conf` to make sure that mongodb is bound to localhost.
 1. Run `sudo python3 setup.py` (this just creates a systemd script in `/etc/systemd/system/`).
+1. Set up your hardware, calibration and configs (see below)
 1. Run `sudo service kiltiskahvi start` to start the coffee measurement daemon.
 Check the syslog to see that it's working (or if it's not).
 1. Run `sudo systemctl enable kiltiskahvi` to make it also start on boot
 1. Insert your telegram [bot token](https://core.telegram.org/bots#generating-an-authorization-token) in the configuration file in `config/config.ini`